 - Curriculum Vitae

 - 3 Letters of Recommendation: For Recent Graduates, 1 must be from PA Program Director.
-(If not a recent graduate, 1 letter must be from current or recent employer.)
+(If not a recent graduate, 1 letter must be from a current or recent employer.)

 - Official PA Program Transcripts

 - Work and Life Experience (Surgical experience is not required, but some prior exposure to cardiothoracic surgery is considered important.)

 - Education / Academic Records